gsagnol/picos/doc/intro.rst

 Author and contributors
 =======================

-        * Author: Sphinx initial author and current primary developer is:
+        * Author: Picos initial author and current primary developer is:

                   `Guillaume Sagnol <http://www.zib.de/sagnol>`_, <sagnol( a t )zib.de>

-        * Contributors: People who contributed to Sphinx and their contributions (in no particular order) are:
+        * Contributors: People who contributed to Picos and their contributions (in no particular order) are:

                         * Bertrand Omont